plone/plone.restapi/docs/source/batching.rst

 Batching
 ========

-Representations of collection-like resources are batched / paginated:
+Representations of collection-like resources are batched / paginated if the size of the resulset exceeds the batching size:

 .. code:: json